 its directional arrows, claimed to be able to indicate the direction of a radar signal.

-Regardless, none of the three claims the ability to defeat red light cameras or ignore false alarms generated by static sources.
+Regardless, none of the three claims the ability to defeat a red light or speed camera or ignore false alarms generated by static sources.
 For that you'll need a GPS-enabled model, according to the manufacturers.
 This begs the question: Which is better, GPS or conventional tech?

 Our journey on the path to enlightenment bogs down somewhat at this point.
 Skim the surface and it may appear that any GPS-enabled model can handle cameras and false alarms with equal alacrity.
 The Cobra XRS-9970G has GPS, for instance, and is often priced far below the BEL, Escort and Valentine models.
-And some Whistlers, all comparative bargains, can also be fitted with GPS modules.
+And some Whistlers, all comparative bargains, also have GPS.

 To sort out the claims and advertising hype, I compared the two types of detectors: GPS-enabled versus conventional-tech.
 Multiple tests were run over a period of months to finally answer the question: Can the GPS-enabled radar detector provide relief from cameras and